 SCREENING FOR AVERAGE-RISK PEOPLE

 There is not enough evidence to say which screening method is best.
 But, colonoscopy is most thorough.
-Talk to your health care provider about which test is right for you.
+Talk to your provider about which test is right for you.

 Both men and women should have a colon cancer screening test starting at age 50.
 Some providers recommend that African Americans begin screening at age 45.